mzivic7/endcord/README.md

 Press `Esc` to stop assist.
 Re-type trigger to start it again.
 Navigation: `Alt+Up/Down` - Go up/down, `Alt+Enter` or `Enter` - insert selected item.
 When inserted in input line, item will usually be shown as `<some_numbers>` - that is intended - do not alter it.
-To search multiple words use `_`, space will end assist.
 Stickers and emojis are sorted into packs, and will be shown as `pack name - emoji/sticker name`, and search is performed on that string.
 Sticker will also be added to message text and removed when sending.